parscr/work-swl/PasswordPolicies.md

-Requirements.
+Requirement 1 Password History 1
+Requirement 2 Max Password age 365
+Requirement 3 Min Password age 0
+Requirement 4 Min Password Length 8
+Requirement 5 Contains characeters from 3 of the 4 (Upper;Lower;Digit;Non Alphabectic)
+Requirement 6 Not contain user names excced two Requirement 7

-Configure the maximum number of days that a password can be used
+Configure the maximum number of days that a password can be used 365

 vim /etc/login.defs
 ```